Birmingham Burn Injury Attorneys

 From natural gas and industrial burns to chemical and electrical burns,

-of all ages.
-These injuries can happen at the workplace, at home, or even
+individuals of all ages.
+These injuries can happen at the workplace, at home, or even in a vehicle.

 The following are the most common causes of burn injuries: